OpenVidu/openvidu.io-docs/docs/components/openvidu-call.md

 - `app.ts`: entrypoint of the server.
 - `config.ts`: contains the [backend environment variables](#configuration-parameters-for-openvidu-call-backend).
-- `AdminController.ts`: controller for login/logout and access to admin dashboard.
+- `AuthController.ts`: controller for login to the OpenVidu Session and do login/logout to the admin dashboard.
 - `SessionController.ts`: controller for requesting OpenVidu Tokens (see [basic concepts](developing-your-video-app/#basic-concepts)).
+- `CallController.ts`: controller for requesting OpenVidu Call environment information.
 - `RecordingController.ts`: controller for recording features.
 - `OpenViduService.ts`: service using _openvidu-node-client_ to communicate with the OpenVidu deployment.
+- `AuthService.ts`: service which includes the auth logic.

 _(Used by default with OpenVidu deployment)_